kuzzleio/kuzzle/doc/2/api/controllers/user/get-strategies/index.md

 ## Response

-Returns an object with the following properties:

-- `strategies`: array containing all the available authentication strategies on the requested user.
+Returns an object with a `strategies` array containing all the available authentication strategies on the requested user.
-- `total`: total number of strategies found for that user.

 ```js
 {